MarcoParola/oral_segmentation/README.md

 [![license](https://img.shields.io/github/license/MarcoParola/oral_segmentation?style=plastic)]()
 [![size](https://img.shields.io/github/languages/code-size/MarcoParola/oral_segmentation?style=plastic)]()

 This github repo is to publicly release the code of oral segmentation.
+Here is a quick guide on how to install and use the repo.
+More information in the [official documentation](doc/README.md).

 ## Install